Document Comparator Guide

 This guide serves as an overview of the Document Comparator.
 It explains when you should use it, its key capabilities, how it can be configured and extended, how comparisons are run, and how the comparison result can be used.

 The XML Compare User Guide provides more general information on XML Compare as a whole.
 It covers subjects such as comparison concepts, system configuration, and licensing.
-More detailed information on specific Document Comparator features and how they can be customized can be found in the respective Java API documentation and .NET API documentation.
+More detailed information on specific Document Comparator features and how they can be customized can be found in the respective Java API documentation.
 The DCP Schema Guide and DCP User Guide together describe how the Document Comparator Pipeline (DCP) XML format is used to customize the Document Comparator.

 Choosing a Comparator